renesas/ra-fsp-examples/example_projects/ek_ra4m2/USBX_pmsc/USBX_pmsc_ek_ra4m2_ep/readme.txt

         P206(DAT2)   --->    PMOD SD Pin8(DAT2)
         P205(DAT3)   --->    PMOD SD Pin1(CS)

-1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x200002d4
    b.
 Keil: Not Available